ComputingVictor/TimeSeriesForecasting_Practices/README.md

 - `Practice 2- StackOverflow`:  In this practice we will carry out an analysis of the evolution of the questions related to 'Matlab', we will test different models and we will build a predictive model of time series with the one that has given us the best result.
 In addition, we must solve some specific objectives.

+- `Practice 3 (Final)- TOSCOS`:  This is the final practice of the subject, valuable as an exam.
+It's similar to the Rossman Store Sales exercise of Kaggle, but with synthetic values.

 ## Contact